dime-coin/core-docs/docs/userguide/wallet-operations.md

 * **[Rebuild](#reindex)** the Blockchain: Find out how to rebuild the blockchain database, which can be necessary if you encounter database corruption or synchronization problems.

 * **[Wallet Tips - Do's/Don'ts](#wallet-tips)** : Learn some useful tips on operating the Dimecoin-QT wallet safely and effectively.
 Also, discover some things you should avoid during use of Dimecoin-QT.

-Each of these operations serves a unique purpose and can be instrumental in maintaining the health and accuracy of your wallet.
-Whether you're a new user encountering these terms for the first time or an experienced user looking to refresh your knowledge, this section will provide you with the detailed, step-by-step guidance.

 ### Reindex vs Rescan